-Emma Steele Head of School
+Emma Steele Principal

 Dixons Academies

 Our mission is to challenge educational and social disadvantage in the North.
 We establish high-performing non-faith academies which maximise attainment, value diversity, develop character and build cultural capital.

 By the age of 18, we want every student to have the choice of university or a high quality apprenticeship.